-I am Kevin Samejon, an Assistant Professor in the Department of English at the University of Nebraska at Omaha.
+I am Kevin Samejon, a tenure-track Assistant Professor in the Department of English at the University of Nebraska at Omaha.
 I completed my PhD in Linguistics at Boston University, where I worked closely with Daniel Erker, who served as my advisor for my dissertation on sociolinguistic variation in the phonology of English spoken in the Philippines.

 I am a native of the Philippines and received a public education from primary school through college before beginning my graduate studies abroad.
 While I enjoy my academic pursuits, I also value spending time with family and friends, attending live performances (such as theater, orchestras, and concerts), and exploring my new home: Omaha.